hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 Machine Learning just makes the ***learning process*** automatically (without effort from human).

-In a word, Machine Learning is a technique that learns rules from examples.
+In a word, Machine Learning is a technique that learns rules from examples automatically.

-We can take ML as subfield of Artificial Intelligence.

 ### An example